How to Add a User to Sudoers on Ubuntu 22.04 | 20.04

 adding josh to group sudo

-Once you have added the desired user to the sudoers group, you must test the account to ensure that sudo privileges have been granted successfully.
-You can use the “su” command to achieve this by switching to the user account you just created.
-The command is followed by the username, as shown below:
+After adding the desired user to the sudoers group, test the account to confirm successfully granting sudo privileges.
+Use the “su” command to switch to the newly created user account, entering the command followed by the username as shown below:

 su <example username>